FarisKarkelja/personal-dance-portfolio/README.md

 ### Contact Me:
 - Reach out to me through the "Contact Me" section.
-- Fill out the contact form with your name, email, subject, and message.
+- Fill out the contact form with your name, email, phone number, subject, and message.
 - I'll get back to you as soon as possible to discuss collaborations, performances, or any inquiries.

+### Dance Class Registration:
+- Fill out the registration form with your full name, phone number, email, password, preferred date and time, preferred dance style, and some additional information you find necessary.
+- I'll get back to you as soon as possible with the provided details about the dance class.

 ### Social Media:
 - Connect with me on social media platforms such as Facebook or Instagram available in the footer section of the website.